 Product design is one of the crucial stages in Operations Management.
-The design of a product or a service is one of the most important steps.
-This will definitely affect the earnings from the product.
+The design of a product or service is one of the most important steps.
+This will definitely affect the earnings of the product.
 The basic limiting characteristics of the production system design are set during the product design phase.
 In designing the product, or the item to be processed in nonmanufacturing systems, the product designer specifies materials, tolerances, basic configurations, methods of joining parts and the like, and through these specifications sets the minimum possible production cost.
-The conscious effort to design for low manufacturing cost is often referred to as production design.
+The conscious effort to design for low manufacturing cost is often referred to as product design.
 Given the product design, process planning for manufacture must be carried out to specify the process required and the sequence of the processes.

 The two basic steps in designing a product are functional design and production design

-In the functional design step the product is designed to be functional.
+In the functional design step, the product is designed to be functional.
 Decisions are made on dimensions, materials to be used, type of final finish required for appearance and so on.
 At this stage, the designer is more concerned with the product itself than the methods of production.
 The main concerns are functional considerations, customer appeal, cost and ease of operation and maintenance.

-In the production design stage, the designer considers introduction of modifications and new concepts into the product to make it more suitable for production.
+In the production design stage, the designer considers the introduction of modifications and new concepts into the product to make it more suitable for production.
 Some of the concepts employed in this stage include:

 Standardization: The designer can facilitate the production of the part by standardization of a port or the whole product.
 Standardization can also cut production costs by eliminating the need for planning for several different product varieties.
 It allows firms to work larger and often economical, quantities of fewer items.
 However, standardization has limitations such as forestalling improvements and fewer options for customers.

 Modular Design: Modular Designs facilitate production and maintenance.
 This type of design is used extensively in computers.
 Products are made easily detachable subassemblies or sections.